TrebledJ/bsqli.py/README.md

    table> admin
    col> concat(id,0x7c,username,0x7c,password,0x7c,firstname,0x7c,lastname,0x7c,created_on)
    ```
+   It's probably better to hand-roll some group-concat or whatever though.

 3. Or if you want to go full Rambo with guns ablazing, use your own custom query.
 All queries are wrapped in a subquery.
+   You can enter queries normally without spaces, and they will be translated into an army of boolean queries, properly encoded.

    ```
    sqli> SELECT 1